sfraney/wilderness_pathfinder_connections/content/Get_Involved/mentorship.md

 **What Mentors Do:**<br>

-  ✔ Guide emerging leaders through their journey
+  ✔ Guide emerging leaders through their journey &nbsp;
-  ✔ Share wisdom, skills, and experience
+  ✔ Share wisdom, skills, and experience &nbsp;
-  ✔ Provide support during rites of passage training
+  ✔ Provide support during rites of passage training &nbsp;

 **Who Can Be a Mentor?**